This post has already been read 1668 times!

 There’s a large and heterogeneous environment.
 There are islands of automation, so it’s an archipelago of systems.
 And there can be little documentation of bridging code to say what’s going to break when you shut off a system.
 Behind each of those systems is a proud owner.
 And they do not view it as legacy.
 They view them as operational systems.
 And then of course harmonizing naming conventions across this environment.
 You know, God was able to create the world in seven days because he didn’t have to deal with legacy!

-One Network has demonstrated the technical excellence to overcome these challenges, and has been very successful, and I commend you.
-I also commend the engineering staff who worked behind the scenes to make that happen.
-Congratulations to all at One Network on your recent awards by the U.S. Air Force and the U.S. Navy in highly competitive selection processes.
+One Network Enterprises has demonstrated the technical excellence to overcome these challenges, and has been very successful.
+I commend them and the engineering staff who worked behind the scenes to make that happen.
+Congratulations to all at One Network on your recent awards by the U.S. Air Force and the U.S. Navy (NOSS) in highly competitive selection processes.

 A part of the art of war is the use of coalition forces.
 Now we do have a global economy.
 Therefore, we have a global footprint.
 And therefore, we have a global supply chain.
 We long recognized in the Department of Defense that supply chain interdiction is a proven technique in defeating the enemy.